 Inhalation is the most important route of occupational exposure, although there is potential for ingestion and dermal contact.

 CAREX Canada estimates that approximately 2,000 Canadian workers are exposed to 1,2-dichloroethane.
-The largest industrial groups exposed are basic chemical manufacturing followed by pharmaceutical and medicine manufacturing.
-Other significant industries associated with 1,2-dichloroethane exposures involve soap, cleaning compound, and toilet preparation manufacturing, treatment and management of waste, and petroleum and coal products manufacturing.
-The largest exposure groups by occupation are chemical plant machine operators and petroleum, gas, and chemical process operators.
+The largest industrial groups exposed are basic chemical manufacturing followed by warehousing and storage.
+Other significant industries associated with 1,2-dichloroethane exposures include management, scientific and technical consulting services; remediation and management of waste; and soap, cleaning compound, and toilet preparation manufacturing.
+The largest exposure groups by occupation are chemical plant machine operators, material handlers, and central control and process operators for petroleum, gas, and chemical processing.